gitfrid/virus2spread/README.md

 <br>Further information see ![virus2spread wiki](https://github.com/gitfrid/virus2spread/wiki)
 <br>
  Reproduction is not yet implemented - a long way to go.
+<br> However, I hope it will be useful for others.
 <br>For maximal Iteration speed minimize the render Simulation Window to the Windows Taskbar.
 <br>
 <br>